TheImagingSource/ic4-examples/cpp/README.md

 Most of the examples focus on a particular aspect of writing software to control a camera.
 Others, like [qt6/demoapp](qt6/demoapp) are small complete application programs.

+## Download

+To download all examples in a .zip file, move to the [root](/) of the repository, click the green *Code* button and select *Download ZIP*.

+You can also select *Open with Visual Studio* to clone the examples into a directory on your computer, or use git directly.

+After downloading, please make sure to keep the per-language directory structure intact so that relative file references can work.

+***Warning:*** Be careful when cloning/extracting to a directory with a long path name; many tools are still limited by Windows' legacy 260-character path length limit and can raise obscure error messages in case a file path exceeds it.

 # Prerequisites for Bulding and Testing the Example Programs

 All examples assume you have access to an industrial camera from [The Imaging Source](www.theimagingsource.com).